 The Sky Calendar has received awards for excellence in educational journalism from the Educational Press Association of America.
 It has since had favorable reviews not only from astronomical publications, such as Sky & Telescope and Mercury, but also from School Library Journal and Scientific American.
 In his review column in the latter, Phillip Morrison determined it to be "a bargain entry into direct observation of the the changing order visible in the heavens."
 In an annual summary of astronomy publishing (in Mercury magazine), the Astronomical Society of the Pacific gave its Special Commendation to the Sky Calendar.
 Astronomer George Lovi, in his Ramblings column for Sky & Telescope, called it "one of the most approachable, understandable, and friendly observing guides ever offered."

 The Sky Calendar is published in loose-leaf form and mailed quarterly (Feb-Mar-Apr; May-Jun-Jul; Aug-Sep-Oct; Nov-Dec-Jan).
 A subscription may start anytime and consists of twelve issues.
 Gift subscriptions are welcome and recipients are sent a notification card.

-Sky Calendar prices are $12.00 for a years subscription.
+A Sky Calendar subscription is $12.00 for a year.
+Please note that we do not offer subscriptions for more than one year at a time.
 To subscribe online please click here or send a check or money order, payable to Michigan State University to:

 Michigan State University